jcvacaro/ml_notes/nlp.md

     * In total, BART contains roughly 10% more parameters than the equivalently sized BERT model.

 * pre-training
-    * BART is trained by corrupting documents and then optimizing a reconstruction loss—the cross-entropy between the decoder’s output and the original document.
+    * BART is trained by corrupting documents and then optimizing a reconstruction lossâthe cross-entropy between the decoderâs output and the original document.
     * it allows us to apply any type of document corruption.
     * In the extreme case, where all information about the source is lost, BART is equivalent to a language model.
     * transformations
         * Token Masking: like BERT
         * Token Deletion: Random tokens are deleted from the input.
 In contrast to token masking, the model must decide which positions are missing inputs
-        * Text Infilling A number of text spans are sampled, with span lengths drawn from a Poisson distribution (λ = 3).
+        * Text Infilling A number of text spans are sampled, with span lengths drawn from a Poisson distribution (Îť = 3).
           Each span is replaced with a single [MASK] token.
           0-length spans correspond to the insertion of [MASK] tokens.
           Text infilling is inspired by SpanBERT (Joshi et al., 2019),